ISO 9001:2015 Certification Process: Expert Insights

 Process maps (flowchart)

-While there are specific requirements for the quality policy, objectives and scope, you have a lot of flexibility as to the number and content of procedures, work instructions, forms, and process maps.
+Although specific requirements exist for the quality policy, objectives, and scope, there is flexibility in the number and content of procedures, work instructions, forms, and process maps.

-We recommend you create as many procedures as needed to properly address every 9001 requirement.
-There's no need to follow the structure of the ISO standard; instead, your procedures may combine or split up ISO 9001 clauses as appropriate to your business.
+We recommend creating as many procedures as necessary to adequately address every requirement of ISO 9001.
+You are not obligated to follow the structure of the ISO standard; instead, your procedures may combine or split up ISO 9001 clauses according to the needs of your business.

-In addition to the more high-level procedures, you'll need to describe the detailed steps of performing work processes though work instructions.
-We will address this in Step 3.
+In addition to high-level procedures, detailed steps for performing work processes need to be described through work instructions, a topic that will be addressed in Step 3.

-Forms and checklists aren't specifically mentioned by the standard.
-However, they can be considered both work instructions (before they are filled in) and records (after they are filled in) – both of which are addressed by the standard.
-We recommend creating forms and checklists where they can save time and effort in meeting ISO 9001 requirements.
+Forms and checklists are not explicitly mentioned in the standard.
+However, they can function as both work instructions (before completion) and records (after completion), both of which are addressed by the standard.
+Creating forms and checklists where they can save time and effort in meeting ISO 9001 requirements is advisable.

-Process maps are used to provide insights into workflows.
-We'll cover them in Step 3.
+Process maps are utilized to provide insights into workflows and will be covered in Step 3.

 Records

-Records provide evidence that your organization meets the requirements stated in the procedures, quality policy, quality objectives and work instructions.
-There are 16 clauses in which ISO 9001:2015 specifically requires records.
+Records provide evidence that your organization meets the requirements stated in the procedures, quality policy, quality objectives, and work instructions.
+ISO 9001:2015 specifically requires records in 16 clauses.

 How to Create Documentation

-Your ISO documents need to fit your business.
-They can't be written by somebody unfamiliar with your company.
-Even a company insider shouldn't do it in isolation.
+Your ISO documents must be tailored to fit your business and cannot be effectively written by someone unfamiliar with your company.
+Even a company insider should not undertake this task in isolation.

 Tackle one clause at a time – study the requirements and generally accepted interpretations